-Uganda has a population of 35 million people, with an estimated 14,000 deafblind people – very few of whom receive any help.
+Uganda has a population of 35 million people, with an estimated 14,000 people with deafblindness – very few of whom receive any help.

-Deafblind people and their families are often amongst the poorest and most excluded members of society.
-Without support from Sense International, deafblind children often lead harsh, isolated lives.
+People with deafblindness and their families are often amongst the poorest and most excluded members of society.
+Without support from Sense International, children with deafblindness often lead harsh, isolated lives.
 Many will die young.

 Sense International has been active in Uganda since 2005.
 There is one school in the country with a specialist unit which acts as a centre of excellence for deafblind education.
 In addition there is a professional training programme in deafblindness for Special Needs Teachers and Community Based Workers based at Kyambogo University.